AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/01-Variables.md

 [slide]
 # How Computing Works?
-Computers are machines that process data
+Computers are machines that process data.

 * Instructions and data are stored in the computer memory